folkertvanheusden/Scarletxx/README.md

-written in 2022, Folkert van Heusden released in the public domain
+written in 2022 by Folkert van Heusden <mail@vanheusden.com>

+released in the public domain